Breno Teixeira (footballer, born 2000)

-Breno Pais Teixeira (born 1 January 2000), sometimes known as just Breno, is a Portuguese professional footballer who plays as a left-back for Paredes.
+Breno Pais Teixeira (born 1 January 2000), sometimes known as just Breno, is a Portuguese professional footballer who plays as a left-back for Lusitânia.

 Playing career

 Breno is a youth product of the academies of Paredes, Penafiel, Braga, Famalicão and Boavista.
 He began his senior career with the reserves of Boavista, before joining Águeda on loan for the second half of the 2020–21 season.
 Teixeira made his professional debut with Boavista in a 1–0 Taça da Liga win over Marítimo on 25 July 2021.